aniket8305/Smart-Resume-Scanner/README.md

 * Fast
 * Reproducible
 * Explainable
-* Available without an API dependency
+* Available without an external API

-TF-IDF and deterministic scoring provide these properties.
+TF-IDF, skill matching, and deterministic scoring provide these properties.

 ### Why use an LLM?

-LLMs are useful for contextual language tasks that are harder to express through fixed rules, such as summarizing a candidate or generating targeted interview questions.
+LLMs are useful for contextual language tasks such as candidate summaries and interview-question generation.

 The LLM therefore complements the scoring engine rather than replacing it.

 ### Why separate scoring and AI analysis?

-Separating the two makes the system easier to debug and explain.
+Separating the two makes the system easier to understand and debug.

 The numerical score comes from known calculations, while the LLM provides additional qualitative context.

 ---

-# 📄 Evaluation Requirements
+## 📄 Evaluation Requirements

-The project focuses on the core requirements expected from a practical screening application:
+The project focuses on:

 * Clean and modular code
 * Working deployed application
 * Basic error handling
 * Loading states
-* Responsive user experience
+* Responsive UI
 * Clear documentation
 * Reproducible candidate scoring
 * Optional AI integration

 ---

+## 📜 License

+MIT License © 2026 TalentScan